victoriamazo/pbt/README.md

 ## Population Based Training (PBT)
 Implementation of the paper [Jaderberg et al. "Population Based Training of Neural Networks"](https://arxiv.org/abs/1711.09846) (DeepMind).
 PBT is an automatic method for finding a schedule of hyperparameter settings rather than a single fixed set of hyperparameters.
-A defined number of workers are trained in parallel for a certain number of epochs, after which tests are performed.
+A defined number of workers are initialized randomly and are trained in parallel for a certain number of epochs, after which tests are performed.
 20% of workers with best performance are selected and their weights and hyperparameters are  copied to the worst 20% of workers and they are multiplied by a random mutation factor.